World Without End (miniseries)

 World Without End is an eight-episode 2012 television miniseries based on the 2007 novel of the same name by Ken Follett.
 It is a sequel to the 2010 miniseries The Pillars of the Earth, also based on a Follett novel.
 World Without End is set 150 years after The Pillars of the Earth and chronicles the experiences of the English town of Kingsbridge during the start of the Hundred Years' War and the outbreak of the Black Death.
-The cast is led by Cynthia Nixon, Miranda Richardson, Ben Chaplin, Peter Firth, Charlotte Riley, and Tom Weston-Jones.
+The cast is led by Cynthia Nixon, Miranda Richardson, Ben Chaplin, Peter Firth, Charlotte Riley and Tom Weston-Jones.
 The miniseries differs significantly from the novel in both the plot and characterizations.

 Filming took place in Hungary, Slovakia and Austria.
 John Pielmeier adapted the screenplay and Michael Caton-Jones directed all eight episodes.

 Overview

-Set in England during the 14th century, the series chronicles the lives of ordinary citizens.
+Set in England during the 14th century, the series chronicles the lives of ordinary medieval subjects.
 Edward III leads the nation into the Hundred Years' War with France, while Europe faced the Black Death.
 Caris (Charlotte Riley), a visionary woman, and her lover Merthin (Tom Weston-Jones) build a community that stands up to the crown and the church.